dmarshNAIT/dmarshNAIT.github.io/DMIT1508_cheatsheet.markdown

 ## D
 - `DISTINCT` can be added to a `SELECT` or `COUNT()` to only count **unique** rows or values.
 - `DROP INDEX` deletes an index from the database.
 - `DROP TABLE` deletes a table from the database: both its structure AND its contents.
+If you drop a table that has triggers associated with it, the triggers are dropped as well.

 ## E
 - `EXEC ProcedureName ParameterName` is how we execute a stored procedure called *ProcedureName* with a parameter called ParameterName.
 Some SPs have no parameters, some have one, some have many.
     - `EXEC sp_help Customers` runs the `sp_help` on the `Customers` table.

 ## G
-- `GetDate()` returns the current datetime.
+- `GetDate()` returns the current datetime (i.e. today's date).

 ## I
 - `IN` lets us check for an exact match within a list of values. e.g. `WHERE StudentID IN (20001, 20002, 20004)`

 ## J
 - `JOIN` lets us join data from multiple tables.
-    - `table1 INNER JOIN table2` returns only records that exist in both tables.
+    - `table1 INNER JOIN table2` returns only **records that exist in both tables**.
-        + If you're joining a parent to child, OR child to parent, you'll only get records for parents that have child records.
+        + If you're joining a parent to child, OR child to parent, you'll only get **records for parents that have child records**.
-    - `table1 LEFT JOIN table2` returns all records in table1, regardless of whether they exist in table2.
+    - `table1 LEFT JOIN table2` returns **all records in table1**, regardless of whether they exist in table2.
-        + If you're joining parent to child, you'll get parents regardless of whether they have child records.
+        + If you're joining parent to child, you'll get **parents regardless of whether they have child records**.
-        + If you're joining child to parent, you'll get only child records, so `INNER JOIN` probably makes more sense.
+        + If you're joining child to parent, you'll get only child records, so you **should use `INNER JOIN` instead**.
-    - `table1 RIGHT JOIN table2` returns all records in table2, regardless of whether they exist in table1.
+    - `table1 RIGHT JOIN table2` returns **all records in table2**, regardless of whether they exist in table1.
-        + If you're joining parent to child, you'll get only child records, so `INNER JOIN` probably makes more sense.
+        + If you're joining parent to child, you'll get only child records, so you **should use `INNER JOIN` instead**.
-        + If you're joining child to parent, you'll get parents regardless of whether they have child records.
+        + If you're joining child to parent, you'll get **parents regardless of whether they have child records**.
     - `table1 FULL OUTER JOIN table2` returns all records that exist in either table.
-        + If you're joining parent to child, you'll get parents regardless of whether they have child records, so `LEFT JOIN` probably makes more sense.
+        + If you're joining parent to child, you'll get parents regardless of whether they have child records, so you **should use `LEFT JOIN` instead**.
-        + If you're joining child to parent, you'll get parents regardless of whether they have child records, so `RIGHT JOIN` probably makes more sense.
+        + If you're joining child to parent, you'll get parents regardless of whether they have child records, so you **should use `RIGHT JOIN` instead**.

 ## L
 - The `LIKE` operator lets us do pattern matching on a character.
 This is useful in a `CHECK` constraint or in a `WHERE` clause.
 Check out the [DDL page](./DDL) to see the wildcards we can use within our patterns.